thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 and remote environments.

 When all tests and checks pass, there is a final peer review before the changes are merged into the main branch.

+### Release Flow

+The release flow is triggered when a developer bumps the version of the application and creates a new release.

+#### Release

+The first part of the release flow involves determining the version number for the new release.
+This is done using [`Commitizen`](https://commitizen-tools.github.io/commitizen/), which automatically increments the version based on the commit messages.
+Version numbers follow the [Semantic Versioning](https://semver.org/) specification.

+Secondly, a changelog is generated using [`commitizen`](https://commitizen-tools.github.io/commitizen/).
+The changelog provides a summary of the changes included in the release, making it easier for users to understand what has been updated.

+The new changelog is committed to the repository, and the version tag is created.
+This tag is used to trigger the continuous deployment process.

+#### Continuous Deployment

+The continuous deployment process involves building the Docker image for the application and pushing it to the [GitHub Container Registry](https://github.com/features/packages) (GHCR).
+The Docker image is versioned on the release tag.

+Additionally, the documentation is built using [MkDocs](https://www.mkdocs.org/) and publishedb to GitHub Pages.
+The documentation is also tagged with the release version using [mike](https://github.com/jimporter/mike).
+This way, users can access the documentation corresponding to the version of the app they are using.